-American Veterinary Society of Animal Behavior (AM Vet) (Behavior Club)
+American Veterinary Society of Animal Behavior - Student Chapter (Behavior Club)

 Academic - Vet-Med

 Educate students and the public about the importance of animal behavior as it pertains to Vet Med livestock production, safety, and pet behavior problems and or training.

 ||Admission to ISU CVM as a candidate for the DVM degree.
 Officers must maintain a 2.5 GPA

 ||Elections take place at the end of the school year in the spring.
 Any unfilled positions will be re-opened for election at the start of the next school year in the fall.